tayloraswift/snippets-example/Sources/Snippets Example/docs.docc/My article (3).md

 # My article

-This is a simple article that demonstrates how to use snippets in documentation.
+This is a simple article that demonstrates how to embed a Snippet with a caption.

-@Snippet(path: "Swift Snippets/Snippets/I")

 @Snippet(path: "Swift Snippets/Snippets/II")